 Pacific’s modern and spacious 38,141-square-foot facilities are situated in nicely landscaped medical and technology parks.
 The spacious campus offers twelve classrooms, several student lounges and both private and group study areas, a meditation and massage practice room, as well as an extensive library of Oriental medicine (home to a portion of Dr. Ted Kaptchuk’s collection).
-For those interested in acupuncture schools in California, they will appreciate this facility’s large professional acupuncture clinic with 30 treatment beds and an herbal dispensary for student training.
+Visit the San Diego massage school page for more information.
+For those interested in acupuncture schools in San Diego, they will appreciate this facility’s large professional acupuncture clinic with 30 treatment beds and an herbal dispensary for student training.
 The College has street parking, easy freeway access, and is minutes from shopping centers, beaches, and affordable housing.

 Pacific College of Oriental Medicine

 7445 Mission Valley Rd., Suite 105

 Tenant Finders – (619) 574-8035

 - HotPads San Diego

 - Trulia Rentals, San Diego